 - A. Radiography faculty and students of Casper College will follow the Infection Control Policies of the clinical agency in which they are currently engaging in the educational process. - B. Radiography faculty and students will routinely use appropriate standard precautions with all patients, equipment and potentially infectious materials to prevent skin and mucous membrane exposure to blood and body fluids including: - a.
 Routine use of suitable eye protection and the use of other personal protective equipment/apparel as deemed appropriate by faculty and/or agency staff. - b.
 Disposal of all sharps in an approved sharps container and of all disposable contaminated materials in red garbage bags. - c.
 Refrain from direct patient care and the handling of patient-care equipment until exudative lesions or weeping dermatitis resolves. - d.
 Immediate reporting of a blood or body fluid spill to the instructor and/or staff in order that agency procedures may be implemented. - C. Radiography faculty and students will exercise the following exposure procedure when necessary: - If a needle stick or contact with blood or body fluids occurs, the student or faculty member will immediately report to their health care providers and/or the facility infection control department to institute appropriate measures.
+CC campus incidents will be referred to The Director of Student Health Services.
 Such treatment will be rendered at the expense of the individual student. - D. The Student will keep records of immunizations and testing required by clinical agencies to meet the dictates of regulatory agencies and supply such records to clinical agencies as requested and necessary.